 Rajim is a unique town around 45km from Raipur, sitting at the meeting point of three rivers.
 It boasts a number of very fine Hindu temples dating from the 8th to the 14th centuries, which are highly revered by both Vishnuites (devotees of Vishnu) and Shivaites (devotees of Shiva).
 The town of Rajim and is one of the most sacred places in the state of Chhattisgarh and the spiritual fervor culminates each year at the ‘fifth Kumbh’ festival or ‘Rajim Mela’ where thousands of pilgrims gather.

 The town of Rajim stands at the confluence of three rivers, the Mahanadi, Pairi and Sondur.
 A confluence of three rivers is called Triveni Sangam and is considered sacred.
-This makes Rajim as holy a city as Allahabad and Varanasi.
+This makes Rajim as holy a city as Allahabad and Varanasi, in Uttar Pradesh.

 In olden days it was an important halt on the pilgrim route; it was common practice to perform kalpvasi here, i.e. spending a month praying and practicing austerities by the Sangam.
 Rajim is still considered an essential stop before visiting the Jagannath temple in Puri.

 Shri Rajiv Lochan temple is the most revered temple in Rajim.
 It was built in the 8th century and is dedicated to the Hindu god Vishnu.
 The sculptures are particularly remarkable examples of the art that flourished in the post-Gupta period.

 These sculptures include an idol of eight-armed Durga, the goddess Ganga, the goddess Yamuna and the various incarnations of the god Vishnu: Rama, Varaha (the boar) and Narasimha (Man-lion) among others.